MohamadKanso/MohamadKanso/README.md

 - Analysed 50,000+ records using Python & Tableau
 - Led team of 4 analysts in dashboard creation
-- Reduced report generation time by 60%
+- Reduced report generation time from 5 to 2 days
-- Improved cross-department collaboration
+- Improved cross-department collaboration from 48 to 38 hours
 </td>
 </tr>
 </table>